NFL superstar Tom Brady retires after 22 years | DW | 01.02.2022

 Neither Brady's agent nor his current team, the Tampa Bay Buccaneers, were able to confirm the veracity of the reports.

-However, the quarterback with seven Super Bowl rings confirmed he would be saying goodbye to the sport in an Instagram post.
+However, in an Instagram message posted on Tuesday, the quarterback with a record seven Super Bowl rings confirmed he would be saying goodbye to the sport.

 "I have always believed the sport of football is an all-in proposition," Brady began.
 "If a 100% competitive commitment isn't there, you won't succeed, and success is what I love so much about our game.
 There is a physical, mental, and emotional challenge EVERY single day that has allowed me to maximize my highest potential.
 And I have tried my very best these past 22 years.
 There are no shortcuts to success on the field or in life."